akhileshagarwal/akhileshagarwal/README.md

 ---
 <img align="right" alt="GIF" src="https://media.giphy.com/media/D1i1ZNUp2jVpC/giphy.gif" />

-### About me
+### Currently

-- 🔭 I'm currently getting my hands dirty with JavaScript
+- 🔭 At workplace, getting my hands dirty with
-  Github Actions
+  - JavaScript
-  CI/CD
+  - CI/CD

-- 🌱 I’m currently learning how things work in React world and trying to implement different concepts related to same
+- 🌱 Learning how things work in
 - 👯 I’m looking to collaborate on projects which can help
 - 💬 Ask me about Java, MicroSrvice Architechture, REST.
 - ⚡ Somethings I :heart: ..  is to help, learn and if I get more time than Movies, Travelling.